-The use of pay for performance contracts, holdbacks, and in the case of Ameren Illinois, surety bonds has been the way in which the utilities have addressed the risk of programs not achieving savings goals.
+The conflicting directives of these Commission orders, and in particular the threat of disallowance in the most recent of these orders, have prompted the utilities to implement stricter.
+The use of pay for performance contracts, holdbacks, and in the case of Ameren Illinois, surety bonds.
+This has been the only way in which the utilities have could addressed the risk of programs not achieving their savings goals while also mitigating the risk of an associated disallowance from the Commission for underperformance.
 Unlike Section 8-103 programs (featuring goals developed by the utilities), savings goals for Section 16-111.5B programs are proposed by the bidders.
 While many programs have performed very successfully, other programs have been less successful, and in one case, as extensively litigated in ICC Docket No. 14-0567, a vendor bankruptcy led to costs incurred that did not result in any energy savings.
+As discussed in more detail below, the IPA is concerned that these more stringent requirements have resulted in a decline in bidder participation.
 While the IPA appreciates that the ICC must consider whether utilities prudently manage their expenditures, balance must be achieved between necessary risks to achieve cost-effective energy reductions and completely insulating ratepayers or shareholders from any lost expenses.

-One suggestion for achieving this balance could be for additional clarity to be provided from the Commission about what terms and conditions utilities should include in their contracts offered to vendors, and such clarity could also increase vendor confidence in the program structure.
+In light of the confusing directives delivered to the utilities, vendors, IPA, and stakeholders in recent Commission orders, this balance could be further considered and achieved in this docket if the Commission were to provide One suggestion for achieving this balance could be for additional clarity to be provided from the Commission about what terms and conditions utilities should include in their contracts offered to vendors, and such clarity could also increase vendor confidence in the program structure.
 Additionally, the IPA has limited visibility into the impacts for mechanisms like holdbacks and surety bonds on potential and actual bids, and would greatly benefit from feedback from bidders on these mechanisms in comments on this draft Plan.
+As part of its comments, ComEd recommended that the Commission consider and approve the utilities' proposed vendor contract templates, and to this end ComEd submitted its contracts for inclusion and approval as part of this Plan.
+The IPA concurs with this approach and has included ComEd's proposed contracts for the Commission's review and approval.

 For the past two years, the extent to which programs can include gas savings has been an issue for some of Ameren Illinois' bids.
 As discussed in Section 9.5.4 below, Ameren Illinois has included a provision in its RFP that attempts to limit measures that have gas savings; it has used that provision to recommend rejection of certain programs or to evaluate others with none or only some of their gas savings.
 The IPA does not agree with this approach, believing it is inconsistent with the law.
-The IPA's position is that programs (as opposed to specific measures within the program) should be evaluated in their entirety using both the gas and electric savings-as done in each year prior to this year, as done by ComEd in its submission, and in the view of the IPA, as intended by the plain language of the law.
+The IPA's position is that programs (as opposed to specific measures within the program) should be evaluated in their entirety using both the gas and electric savings-as done in each year prior to this year, as done by ComEd in its submission, and in the view of the IPA, as intended by the plain language of the law.243

-9.4.3 Other Considerations
+9.4.39.4.4 Other Considerations